netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Service mesh lite

-An Ingress solution (either hardware or virtualized or containerized) typically performs L7 proxy functions for north-south (N-S) traffic.
-The Service Mesh lite architecture uses the same Ingress solution to manage east-west traffic as well.
+An Ingress solution typically performs layer 7 proxy functions for traffic from client to microservices inside the Kubernetes cluster (north-south traffic).
+The Service mesh lite architecture uses the same Ingress solution to manage the traffic across services with in the Kubernetes cluster (east-west traffic) as well.
+Typically a service mesh solution is used for managing east-west traffic, but it is heavier and complex to manage.
+Service mesh lite solution is a simplified version of the service mesh architecture and ideal when there is a need to manage both north-south and east-west traffic management.
+In a service mesh, there are as many sidecar proxies as the number of applications.
+But, in the service mesh lite architecture, a proxy is deployed as a standalone proxy managing multiple East-West connections.
+Hence, the Service mesh lite solution is lighter compared to a service mesh because the number of proxies required are less.

-In a standard Kubernetes deployment, east-west (E-W) traffic traverses the built-in KubeProxy deployed in each node.
+In a standard Kubernetes deployment, east-west traffic traverses the built-in kube-proxy deployed in each node.
 [Kube-proxy](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) being a L4 proxy can only do TCP/UDP based load balancing without the benefits of L7 proxy.

-Citrix ADC (MPX, VPX, or CPX) can provide such benefits for E-W traffic such as:
+Citrix ADC (MPX, VPX, or CPX) can provide such benefits for east-west traffic such as:

 -  Mutual TLS or SSL offload
--  Content based routing, allow or block traffic based on HTTP or HTTPS header parameters
+-  Content based routing, allow, or block traffic based on HTTP or HTTPS header parameters
 -  Advanced load balancing algorithms (for example, least connections, least response time and so on.)
 -  Observability of east-west traffic through measuring golden signals (errors, latencies, saturation, or traffic volume).
 [Citrix ADM’s](https://docs.citrix.com/en-us/citrix-application-delivery-management-service.html) Service Graph is an observability solution to monitor and debug microservices.

 For more information, see [Service mesh lite](deploy/service-mesh-lite.md).

 ![Dual-tier-Hairpin-mode](media/dual-tier-topology-with-hairpin-E-W.png)

+Following are some of the scenarios when service mesh lite topology is recommended:

+-  When you need both the north-south and the east-west traffic management for microservices.
+-  When you need the east-west traffic management through a proxy deployed as a standalone proxy and not as sidecar proxies to microservices.
+-  When you need the proxy inside the Kubernetes cluster to perform both North-South and East-West traffic management.
+-  When you need the benefits of service mesh, but wants a lighter and simpler solution.

 ## Services of type LoadBalancer